YannKamche/Nike-Website/README.md

 - `dist/`: The build output directory.
 - `node_modules/`: Node.js modules and dependencies.

-## Customize

-Feel free to modify and extend the project according to your Nike landing page requirements.
-Explore the Vite documentation for more configuration options and features: [Vite Documentation](https://vitejs.dev/)

 ## Contributing

 If you'd like to contribute to this project, please follow the standard GitHub Fork and Pull Request workflow.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Replace the placeholder text in the screenshot captions with relevant information about the content displayed in the screenshots.
-Also, make sure to add the actual screenshots in a directory named `screenshots` within your project, and update the file names in the Markdown file accordingly.